danielbachhuber/wordcamp-talks-command/README.md

 danielbachhuber/wordcamp-talks-command
 ======================================

-Count how many times a given topic was presented at a WordCamp
+Counts how many times a given topic was presented at a WordCamp.